Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Alcoholic nephropathy is associated with the effect of chronic alcohol on the immune system due to a direct membrane-toxicity effect on the production of cytokines, and due to a violation of the regulation of immunity in the central nervous system and the liver.
-An important role is played by sensitization to the antigen of alcoholic hyaline, bacterial antigens, acceleration of replication of HCV.
-Almost half of patients with visceral form of alcoholism have HCV-RNA, as well as an increase in the concentration of E. Coli endotoxin, which activates the complement system via an alternative pathway.
+Alcoholic nephropathy is associated with the effect of chronic alcohol on the immune system both due to the direct membrane-toxic effect with the influence on cytokine production and due to the disruption of immune regulation in the central nervous system and liver.
+An important role is played by sensitization to the alcohol hyaline antigen, bacterial antigens, and acceleration of HCV replication.
+Almost half of patients with visceral alcoholism have HCV-RNA, as well as an increase in the concentration of E. coli endotoxin, which activates the complement system via the alternative pathway.

-Among non-inflammatory nephritogenic factors, "alcoholic" hypertension and abnormalities of purine metabolism are distinguished (see Gouty nephropathy ).
-The risk of developing hypertension increases with the increase in the amount of alcohol consumed and reaches 90% with the intake of more than 35 g / day.
-Morphologically alcoholic glomerulonephritis belongs to the group of secondary IgA-nephritis, it is characterized by a picture of mesangioproliferative nephritis (more often - focal, less often - diffuse).
+Among non-inflammatory nephritogenic factors, "alcoholic" hypertension and purine metabolism disorders are distinguished (see Gouty nephropathy ).
+The risk of developing hypertension increases with the amount of alcohol consumed and reaches 90% with consumption of more than 35 g/day.
+Morphologically, alcoholic glomerulonephritis is classified as a group of secondary IgA nephritis, it is characterized by a picture of mesangioproliferative nephritis (more often focal, less often diffuse).

-Symptoms of alcohol nephropathy are manifested in the symptoms of latent nephritis: persistent painless microhematuria, combined with minimal or moderate proteinuria (less than 2 g / day).
+Symptoms of alcoholic nephropathy include the manifestation of symptoms of latent nephritis: persistent painless microhematuria, combined with minimal or moderate proteinuria (less than 2 g/day).

-An acute non-fungal syndrome, often accompanied by an increase in microhematuria, proteinuria, oliguria, and a transient decrease in CF, is observed in more than 1/3 of patients on the 1st day after an alcoholic excess.
+Acute nephritic syndrome, often accompanied by an increase in microhematuria, proteinuria, oliguria and a transient decrease in CF, is observed in more than 1/3 of patients on the first day after an alcoholic excess.

-Hypertonic and nephrotic forms of alcoholic glomerulonephritis are diagnosed much less often.
-The nephrotic form is characteristic for the rapidly progressive and diffuse fibroplastic variants of alcoholic glomerulonephritis.
-In hypertensive form of alcoholic glomerulonephritis, purine metabolism (hyperuricemia, hyperuricosuria) and obesity are often detected.
+Hypertensive and nephrotic forms of alcoholic glomerulonephritis are diagnosed much less frequently.
+The nephrotic form is typical for rapidly progressing and diffuse fibroplastic variants of alcoholic glomerulonephritis.
+In the hypertensive form of alcoholic glomerulonephritis, purine metabolism disorders (hyperuricemia, hyperuricosuria) and obesity are often detected.
 Antihypertensive drugs satisfactorily control blood pressure.
-For all forms of alcoholic glomerulonephritis are typical:
+The following are typical for all forms of alcoholic glomerulonephritis:

-- the presence of extrarenal symptoms of alcoholic illness.
+- the presence of extrarenal symptoms of alcoholism.

-More than half of the cases show such diseases as alcoholic liver disease (chronic hepatitis, portal cirrhosis of the liver), chronic pancreatitis, alcoholic cardiomyopathy, peripheral polyneuropathy.
+In more than half of the cases, diseases such as alcoholic liver disease (chronic hepatitis, portal cirrhosis of the liver), chronic pancreatitis, alcoholic cardiomyopathy, and peripheral polyneuropathy are detected.

 Where does it hurt?